bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/3 Ductile to brittle transition/ductile to brittle transition.md

 - [[effect of temperature on yield stress]]

 So based on this:
--
+- Griffith critical stress is constant
+- Yield strength varies with temperature

-But since the griffith critical stress is constant but the yield stress varies, at some point the yield stress might intercept the critical stress...
+So clearly at some point the yield stress might intercept the critical stress, at this point the material would have no plastic deformation before fracture making it [[ductility|brittle]]...
 This is basically the idea behined a [[ductile to brittle transition]].

+### Plottin it